appbaseio/Docs/content/docs/reactivesearch/v4/overview/reactivebase.md

 Check the [analytics recipe](/docs/reactivesearch/v4/advanced/analytics/) for click analytics implementation.

 > Note:
 > This prop has been marked as deprecated.
-Please use the `recordAnalytics` property in the `appbaseConfig` prop instead.
+Please use the `recordAnalytics` property in the `reactivesearchAPIConfig` prop instead.

 ### analyticsConfig